Skip to content

 For beginners, it is recommended to use some user-friendly tools that simplify the process of running local models:

-• LM Studio: Has a simple and intuitive interface, supports model download, model management, and one-click execution.
+• LM Studio: Has a simple and intuitive interface, supports model downloading, model management, and one-click running.

 Hardware Configuration and Model Size Reference Table

-Swipe left and right to see the full content
+Scroll left and right to see the whole table

-Laptop with integrated graphics (e.g., Intel Iris Xe)Shared system memory (8GB+ RAM)8-bit, or even 4-bit quantization≤ 7B (Extremely Quantized)* A very basic local running experience, suitable for learning and light experience. * Limited performance, slow inference speed. * It is recommended to use 4-bit or lower precision quantized models to minimize VRAM usage. * Suitable for running small models, such as TinyLlama, etc.
+Integrated Graphics Laptop (e.g., Intel Iris Xe)Shared System Memory (8GB+ RAM)8-bit, or even 4-bit quantization≤ 7B (Extremely Quantized)* Very basic local running experience, suitable for learning and light experience.* Limited performance, slow inference speed.* It is recommended to use 4-bit or lower precision quantized models to minimize VRAM usage as much as possible.* Suitable for running small models, such as TinyLlama.

-Entry-level gaming laptop/thin and light laptop with discrete graphics (e.g., RTX 3050/4050)4-8 GB VRAM + 16GB+ RAM4-bit - 8-bit quantization7B - 13B (Quantized)* Can run 7B models relatively smoothly, and some 13B models can also be run through quantization and optimization. * Suitable for experiencing some mainstream small and medium-sized models. * Note that VRAM is still limited, and running large models will be difficult.
+Entry-Level Gaming Laptop/Thin & Light Laptop with Dedicated GPU (e.g., RTX 3050/4050)4-8 GB VRAM + 16GB+ RAM4-bit - 8-bit quantization7B - 13B (Quantized)* Can run 7B models relatively smoothly.
+Some 13B models can also be run through quantization and optimization.* Suitable for experiencing some mainstream medium and small models.* Note that VRAM is still limited, and running large models will be difficult.

 ARM (Apple M Series)

-Raspberry Pi 4/54-8 GB RAM4-bit quantization (or lower)≤ 7B (Extremely Quantized)* Limited by memory and computing power, it is mainly used to run extremely small models or as an experimental platform. * Suitable for researching model quantization and optimization techniques.
+Raspberry Pi 4/54-8 GB RAM4-bit quantization (or lower)≤ 7B (Extremely Quantized)* Limited by memory and computing power, mainly used for running extremely small models or as an experimental platform.* Suitable for researching model quantization and optimization technologies.

 Apple M1/M2/M3 (Unified Memory)8GB - 64GB Unified Memory4-bit - 16-bit (flexible choice)7B - 30B+ (Quantized)* The unified memory architecture makes memory utilization more efficient.
-Even an M-series Mac with 8GB of memory can run models of a certain size. * Higher memory versions (16GB+) can run larger models and even try models above 30B. * Apple chips have advantages in energy efficiency.
+Even an M-series Mac with 8GB of memory can run a certain size of model.* Higher memory versions (16GB+) can run larger models and even try models above 30B.* Apple chips have advantages in energy efficiency.

-Entry-level discrete graphics (e.g., RTX 4060/4060Ti)8-16 GB VRAM4-bit - 16-bit (flexible choice)7B - 30B (Quantized)* Performance is close to that of mid-to-high-end gaming laptops, but desktop computers have better heat dissipation and can run stably for a long time. * High cost performance, suitable for entry-level local LLM players.
+Entry-Level Dedicated Graphics Card (e.g., RTX 4060/4060Ti)8-16 GB VRAM4-bit - 16-bit (flexible choice)7B - 30B (Quantized)* Performance is close to that of mid-to-high-end gaming laptops, but desktops have better heat dissipation and can run stably for a long time.* High cost performance, suitable for entry-level local LLM players.

-Mid-range discrete graphics (e.g., RTX 4070/4070Ti/4080)12-16 GB VRAM4-bit - 16-bit (flexible choice)7B - 30B+ (Quantized)* Can run medium and large models more smoothly and has the potential to try larger parameter models. * Suitable for users who have high requirements for local LLM experience.
+Mid-Range Dedicated Graphics Card (e.g., RTX 4070/4070Ti/4080)12-16 GB VRAM4-bit - 16-bit (flexible choice)7B - 30B+ (Quantized)* Can run medium and large models more smoothly and has the potential to try larger parameter models.* Suitable for users with higher requirements for local LLM experience.

-Server-level GPU (e.g., A100, H100, A800, H800)40GB - 80GB+ VRAM16-bit - 32-bit (Native Precision)30B - 175B+ (Native/Quantized)* Designed for AI computing, with ultra-large video memory and extremely strong computing power. * Can run ultra-large models and even perform model training and fine-tuning. * Suitable for enterprise-level applications, large-scale model deployment, and research institutions.
+Server-Level GPU (e.g., A100, H100, A800, H800)40GB - 80GB+ VRAM16-bit - 32-bit (Native Precision)30B - 175B+ (Native/Quantized)* Designed specifically for AI computing, with ultra-large video memory and extremely strong computing power.* Can run ultra-large models and even perform model training and fine-tuning.* Suitable for enterprise-level applications, large-scale model deployment, and research institutions.

 Table Supplementary Notes

-• Quantization: Refers to reducing the numerical precision of model parameters, such as from 16-bit floating-point (float16) to 8-bit integer (int8) or 4-bit integer (int4).
-Quantization can significantly reduce model size and VRAM usage and accelerate inference speed, but may slightly reduce model accuracy.
+• Quantization: Refers to reducing the numerical precision of model parameters, such as reducing from 16-bit floating-point numbers (float16) to 8-bit integers (int8) or 4-bit integers (int4).
+Quantization can significantly reduce model size and VRAM usage, and accelerate inference speed, but may slightly reduce model accuracy.

 • Extreme Quantization: Refers to using very low bit precision quantization, such as 3-bit or 2-bit.
-It can further reduce resource requirements, but model quality degradation may be more obvious.
+Can further reduce resource requirements, but the decline in model quality may be more obvious.

 • Native: Refers to the model running at its original precision, such as float16 or bfloat16.
-You can obtain the best model quality, but the resource requirements are the highest.
+Can obtain the best model quality, but has the highest resource requirements.

-• Quantized Parameter Range: The "Recommended LLM Parameter Range (After Quantization)" in the table refers to the model parameter range that this hardware can roughly run smoothly under the premise of reasonable quantization.
-The actual model size and performance that can be run also depend on specific model architecture, quantization level, software optimization, and other factors.
+• Quantized Parameter Range: The "Recommended LLM Parameter Range (Quantized)" in the table refers to the model parameter range that the hardware can roughly run smoothly under the premise of reasonable quantization.
+The actual size and performance of the model that can be run also depend on the specific model architecture, quantization level, software optimization, and other factors.
 The parameter range given here is for reference only.

-• Unified Memory: A feature of Apple Silicon chips, the CPU and GPU share the same physical memory, and the data exchange efficiency is higher.
+• Unified Memory: A feature of Apple Silicon chips, where the CPU and GPU share the same physical memory, resulting in higher data exchange efficiency.